 What is a ‘risk’ in project management?

 A risk is an uncertain event that, if it occurs, has a positive or a negative effect on the project’s objectives.
 In other words, a risk is anything that might happen during the planning and execution of your project that will result in a change to the project’s timescales, cost, quality or benefits.

-A risk is not the same thing as an issue.
+Risk management is not the same thing as an issue with a project.
 An issue is an event that has already happened and is currently impacting the project’s objectives.
-Let’s look at an example.
-If you were managing a project that’s tasked with organizing a concert, a risk would be anticipating that the performer falls ill and is not able to carry out the concert.
+For instance, consider you are managing a project task of organizing a concert.
+Risk management would entail anticipating what to do if a performer falls ill and is not able to carry out the concert.
 An issue, on the other hand, is when the performer does become ill on the evening of the performance.